pofl/dev-to-blog-posts/blog-posts/git-workflow-guide.md

 > If you're here looking for a recommendation on what workflow to use, I strongly support the [recommendation](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops) Microsoft hands out to their customers.

 Git workflows differ from dev team to dev team and from git server to git server (Github, Gitlab, etc.).
 Git as a technology is so solid and flexible that people have found multiple viable workflows.
 Here is an extensive overview.
-It is assumed that you know git.
+It is assumed that you know git and [feature branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).

 > I plan on updating this post based on your feedback.
 So please, if you think something's wrong or missing, or if a link becomes out-dated leave a comment or contact me!